Factors of production: Ecological economics

 Integral to ecological economics is the following notion: at the maximum rates of sustainable matter and energy uptake, the only way to increase productivity would be through an increase in design intelligence.
 This provides the basis for a core tenet of ecological economics, namely that infinite growth is impossible.

-The fourth factor
+Fourth factor

 In the first half of the 20th century, some authors added the work of organization or entrepreneurship as a fourth factor of production.
 This became standard in the post-war Neoclassical synthesis.
 For example, J. B. Clark saw the co-ordinating function in production and distribution as being served by entrepreneurs; Frank Knight introduced managers who co-ordinate using their own money (financial capital) and the financial capital of others.
 In contrast, many economists today consider "human capital" (skills and education) as the fourth factor of production, with entrepreneurship as a form of human capital.
 Yet others refer to intellectual capital.
 More recently, many have begun to see "social capital" as a factor, as contributing to production of goods and services.